ORONOGO-DUENWEG MINING BELT

 On related pages:

-The Oronogo-Duenweg Mining Belt Site covers about 20 square miles near Joplin, Missouri.
-Former mining and smelting operations contaminated soil and groundwater with lead, zinc and cadmium.
-Over 10 million tons of surface mining wastes contaminated about 9,000 acres of the site.
+The Oronogo-Duenweg Mining Belt Site includes numerous mine waste areas that are spread across roughly 270 square miles in southwest Jasper County, and part of northwest Newton County, Missouri.
+Former mining and smelting operations contaminated soil, groundwater, and surface water sediments with lead, zinc and cadmium.
+Over 10 million tons of surface mining wastes contaminated about 11,000 acres of the site.
 Cleanup activities and monitoring are ongoing.

 What Has Been Done to Clean Up the Site?